+Gudi Padwa is a Hindu festival that marks the first day of the new year for the Marathi and Konkani people.
 History says that this is the day when Lord Brahma created the universe.
 Hence, this day is quite important for the people following Hinduism.
-It falls every year on Chaitra Shukla Pratipada based on the lunisolar calendar.
+Gudi Padwa falls every year on Chaitra Shukla Pratipada based on the lunisolar calendar.
 Maharashtrians are the major followers and observers of Gudi Padwa.
 The same festival is celebrated in Karnataka and Andhra Pradesh as Ugadi while Sindhis call it Cheti Chand.
-The real Sanskrit word for Gudi Padwa is “Chaithra Shukla pradipada”.
-According to traditions on this day new Samvatsara, which is a cycle of sixty years, starts.
-All sixty Samvatsara are identified by unique name.
-According to Hindi calendar, in 2020 Gudi Padwa will be celebrated on Wednesday, 25 March.

 History Of Gudi Padwa

 According to the Vedas, which are considered some of the most ancient texts in history, a year is divided into twelve months.
 ‘Chaitra’ is the first month in this sequence, according to the Hindu calendar which falls on the month March-April.
 This is why Gudi Padwa is celebrated as the new year.

 There are a number of mythological legends associated with Gudi Padwa.
 You can read them below.

 In the name, Gudi suggests victory and prosperity.
 Hence, in Maharashtra people observe this day as a new year as for them, the evil was eradicated and destroyed on the same day.
 Lord Ramachandra – the noblest God of all is said to have killed Ravana after fourteen long years of exile.

 Legend has it that Lord Vishnu took the Matsya incarnation or the form of fish on this day.